Frame talking drums, made with a strong, thick clay rim and played with lightweight straight sticks.

 These drums are popular in various styles of traditional Yoruba music and were at the forefront of the Sakara music genre popularised by musicians such as Yusufu Olatunji

-Check the links to hear some great sakara playing in context!
+Check these links to hear some sakara playing in cultural context: